Deadolus/Heltec-Wifi-Lora-32-TTN-Mapper/README.md

 #### Device

-For simplicity, the Activation Method used for the device is ABP.
+The default Activation Method is OTAA.
+For simplicity, you may want to use ABP, do so by changing the "USE_OTAA" define switch and entering your information.

 The Frame Counter Checks option must be deactivated in the Device Settings section so that it does not have to be reset every time the module is switched on.

 #### Application

 In the Integrations section add the TTN Mapper (https://www.thethingsnetwork.org/docs/applications/ttnmapper/#create-the-integration).

 In the Decoder section of the Payload Formats the following code has to be applied: